uglasmeyer/ocean/README.md

 I am not a musician but a physician.
 Now its up to you.

 The software was designed for
-scalability and c++performance,
+- scalability and c++performance,
-easy to use,
+- easy to use (once you are familiar with its features),
-reliable process control
+- reliable process control
-reproducable results
+- reproducable results
+and
-and all synthesizer controls are programable
+- all synthesizer controls are programable

-As the software currently has no integrated build system (planned for the next release), the binary distribution is added to github (linux x86_64).
+Source code is available at https://github.com/uglasmeyer/ocean To compile the project take a snapshot of the latest version.

+There are some prerequisites as follows:
+- gcc version with support for cxx standard 23, eg: (gcc (Ubuntu 15.2.0-4ubuntu4) 15.2.0)
+- Qt6 development environment core, widgets, gui and qmake
+- tinyxml2 development environment

+If these prerequisites are fulfilled on the Linux machine you can use the cmake system as follows:
+- change to the Cmake directory of the source code distribution
+- check the file CMakeLists.txt.
+By default it will create a binary distribution in $HOME/OceanDev Check also the correctness of include dirctory ${Qt6}.

+- Enter the command: cmake CMakeLists.txt
+if this was successful,
+- Enter the command: make

 Author: Ulrich.Glasmeyer@web.de